Getting Started Guide

 So you're planning to open a dispensary?
 Congratulations!
 We're excited for you, but we also want to be honest that there will probably be challenges, both in legal requirements and the day-to-day with opening a business.

-This guide is designed to help current license-holders through some of the key factors to opening a dispensary, including inventory, compliance, and staffing.
+This guide is designed to help current license-holders through some of the key factors for how to open a dispensary, including inventory, compliance, and staffing.

 The #1 challenge for new cannabis dispensaries is compliance.
 If you have a retail background, you will immediately notice that your ideas are hamstrung by compliance issues.
 You can’t do just anything you want to do in such a highly regulated industry.